 Before you hit the link, however, it’s caveat time: broadcasting over FM is illegal without a license.
-Fortunately, the Pi can only broadcast over a short distance, so you should be able to avoid getting into any trouble.
+Fortunately, the Pi can only broadcast over a short distance, so you should be able to avoid getting into trouble.
 Really, this is a proof of concept project.
-It might prove useful in some remote part of the world… it’s certainly not suitable for setting up in a city center or suburban neighborhood.
+While it might prove useful in some remote part of the world, it’s unsuitable for urban use.

 Another fantastic use for a Raspberry Pi is to set it up as a web server.
 This basically means that it can be configured to host a website.
 It might host your blog, for example.

 Several methods can be used.
 You’ll need to get started by installing the right software: Apache and its associated libraries.
 Or you might install a full LAMP stack, with PHP and MySQL alongside Apache.
 It’s useful if you also set up FTP.

 Once these steps are completed, you can save HTML files into the /www/ directory, and your web server is ready.
 Or you might install some specific web software like WordPress.

 To get your website online, you’ll need a static IP address from your internet provider.
 If this is too expensive, try No-IP.com

 Twitter is full of nonsense.
 Much of it is courtesy of bots, programs that are created with the intention of posting messages.
 Some of these are useful; they might be updates from your favorite websites, for instance.
 Many are annoying, however, or even unpleasant.

 Most of these automated accounts are just targeted spam.